vinteumorg/Floresta/doc/nix.md

         # Note that this expression only supports florestas codebases after the
         # structure changes, that is, the binaries under bin/.
         src = (import inputs.nixpkgs { inherit system; }).fetchFromGitHub {
-          rev = "master"; # The default keep up with master. owner = "vinteumorg";
+          rev = "stable_building"; # Right now we need to consume from stable building. owner = "getfloresta";
           repo = "floresta";
           sha256 = "sha256-N9QC0N0rCr+9pgp9wtcKT38/3jzNdOE8IaixOWwvg98=";
         };
+        # Tells to execute floresta tests after building.
+        doCheck = false;
+        # You can even pass some build inputs.
+        extraBuildInputs = [
+          pkgs.mySpecificDep
+        ]
       };
     in
     {
-      # You can easily try the florestaBuild method by `nix build`.
+      # You can try the florestaBuild method by `nix build`.
       packages.${system}.default = custom-floresta;

       devShells.${system}.default = (import inputs.nixpkgs { inherit system; }).mkShell {